AB, Bowdoin College

 Perrig, P., E. Donadio, A.D.
 Middleton, and J.N.
 Pauli.
-In press.
+2016.
 Predation subsidizes an obligate scavenger in the high Andes.
-Journal of Animal Ecology.
+Journal of Applied Ecology.

 Sawyer, H., A.D.
 Middleton, K. Monteith, M. Hayes, and M.J.
 Kauffman.
-In press.
+2016.
 The extra mile: Ungulate migration distance alters use of seasonal range and exposure to anthropogenic risk.
-Ecosphere.
+Ecosphere 7:e01534.

 Merkle, J.A., K.L.
 Monteith, E.O.
 Aikens, M.M.
 Hayes, K.R.
 Hersey, A.D.
 Middleton, B.A.
 Oates, H. Sawyer, B.M.
 Scurlock, and M.J.
 Kauffman.
 2016.
 Large herbivores surf waves of green-up in spring.
 Proceedings of the Royal Society of London B 283:20160456.